Design a successful school playground

 2. Amenities & design - Can I stay?

-Next, ensure everyone feels comfortable in the playground, especially children with sensory or physical challenges.
-Children have differing needs for socialising and retracting, and so do their caregivers.
-Additional facilities nearby will encourage longer visits, i.e. toilets, water fountains, café, electricity etc. Make sure that the playground caters for young, old and all abilities by providing shade to avoid overheating, seating and tables for a break, also for caregivers and create a layout with transparent sight lines for easy supervision and contact across the play area.
+Next, ensure everyone feels comfortable in the school playground, especially children with sensory or physical challenges.
+Children have differing needs for socialising and retracting, and so do caregivers.
+Make sure that the school playground caters for all abilities by providing shade to avoid overheating, seating and tables for a break, also for caregivers and create a layout with transparent sight lines for easy supervision and contact across the play area.

 a woman taking a picture of boy in a wheel chair playing on a playground